shriomchachre/NoteBin/README.md

 # NotesBin

-NotesBin is a MERN stack application for managing notes.
-It allows users to create, update, delete, and view notes.
+NotesBin is a **MERN** stack application for managing notes.
+It allows users to create, update, delete, view notes, update profile with profile pic.

 ## Deployed Application